Fuzzy on Trump Tower Moscow? Here’s what we know so far

 WASHINGTON — Confused about the business proposal to build a Trump Tower in Moscow?
 Join the club.

-A disputed BuzzFeed News report and more misstatements from President Donald Trump’s attorney have muddied the waters on what did and did not happen with the business deal in Russia.
-The deal has surfaced as a key episode in the Russia investigation with court records revealing that Trump pursued it during the 2016 campaign while the Kremlin was directing a large-scale influence operation aimed at swaying the election his way.
+President Donald Trump’s lawyer-spokesman Rudy Giuliani and a disputed Buzzfeed News report have muddied the waters on exactly how long negotiations over the project went on.
+It’s a key question because Trump was pursuing the deal during the 2016 campaign while he was publicly calling for easing U.S. sanctions on Russia and as Moscow was directing a large-scale operation aimed at swaying the election his way.

 Here’s what we know so far: